Top 100 Cyber Security Interview Questions and Answers in 2022

 36) Define Black Box Testing And White Box Testing?

-- Black box testing: It is a software testing technique in which the internal structure or program code of any application is hidden.
+- Black box testing is a software testing technique in which an application’s internal structure or program code is hidden.

-- White box testing: It is a software testing way in which internal structure or program of an application is known by the tester.
+- White box testing: It is a software testing way the tester knows the internal structure or program.

 37) Explain Vulnerabilities In Network Security?

-Vulnerabilities refer to any weak point in the applications or software code that can be exploited by an attacker.
+Vulnerabilities refer to any weak point in the applications or software code that an attacker can exploit.
 It is commonly found in SaaS (Software as a Service) applications.

 38) What Is TCP Three-way handshake?

-The three-way handshake is the process to make a connection between localhost and sever in the network.
-This process requires the client and server to exchange the synchronization and acknowledgement packets before the actual communication of data.
+The three-way handshake is the process of connecting localhost and severs in the network.
+This process requires the client and server to exchange the synchronization and acknowledgement packets before communicating data.

 39) What Is Residual Risk and How To Deal With It?